Creativity while Living with Dementia

 credit: Stephen King

 The first week that we made felted mats with felted fringing was the only week that a lady called J took park.
-She amazed the OT team by staying engaged in the activity for much longer than she had in previous craft activities.
-She really enjoyed the sensory experience of working with the soapy water and rubbing the wool fibres.
-Claire who was assisting her was fantastic at taking time to ensure that she had the chance to choose her own colours.
+She amazed the Occupational Therapist team by staying engaged in the activity for much longer than she had in previous craft activities.
+Her calm and happy expression showed that she was enjoying the sensory experience of working with the soapy water and rubbing the wool fibres.

-It was wonderful to meet up with the group members when they came along to the Opening Event of The Joy of Making at Wolverhampton Art Gallery in February 2012 and there is no doubt in my mind that,
+It was wonderful to meet up with the group members when they attended the opening event of The Joy of Making at Wolverhampton Art Gallery.

 The first week that we made felted mats with felted fringing was the only week that a lady called J took park.
-She amazed the OT team by staying engaged in the activity for much longer than she had in previous craft activities.
-She really enjoyed the sensory experience of working with the soapy water and rubbing the wool fibres.
-Claire who was assisting her was fantastic at taking time to ensure that she had the chance to choose her own colours.
+She amazed the Occupational Therapist team by staying engaged in the activity for much longer than she had in previous craft activities.
+Her calm and happy expression showed that she was enjoying the sensory experience of working with the soapy water and rubbing the wool fibres.

 In the sessions there was often laughter and on more than one occasion dancing too.

-It was wonderful to meet up with the group members when they came along to the Opening Event of The Joy of Making at Wolverhampton Art Gallery in February 2012 and there is no doubt in my mind that,
+It was wonderful to meet up with the group members when they attended the opening event of The Joy of Making at Wolverhampton Art Gallery.

-It was wonderful to see the ladies and gentlemen from Penn Hospital seeing their own work on display in a major regional art gallery
+It was wonderful to see the pride that the ladies and gentlemen from Penn Hospital had on seeing their own work on display in a major regional art gallery.